Financial Learning Center

 - Credit cards (least favorable)

 Which you should select depends on your own situation.
 Choose whatever borrowing method has the lowest effective interest rate.
-We say effective interest rate because the interest from home equity loans and lines of credit is generally tax-deductible and therefore your effective interest rate reflects the tax savings.
 The reason you shouldn't count non-cash investments as emergency funds is that they can fluctuate in value.
 Emergency funds, by definition, should be there when you need them.
 And you should have a very good idea of what their value will be.
 You can't do that with stocks and bonds and real estate.

 IMPORTANT NOTE: Some planners recommend keeping part of your emergency reserves of liquid assets in short-term bond funds—bonds having maturities less than three years.
 But be aware that a sudden rise in interest rates can lower the value of your principal in the fund.
 Even short-term bond funds can fluctuate in value.
 So limit the amount of money you keep in these funds that you may need to quickly to convert to cash.